-New York is an incredible asset for an MBA program, as it keeps students close to professional opportunities and attracts many great MBA candidates who simply love the city.
-However, from NYU’s perspective, New York can also be a liability, as many students who have worked in New York may be more focused on the lives that they have thus far been living, instead of immersing themselves in the Stern community.
-Stern is determined to select candidates who will truly buy-in to the community and this essay is a first step in weeding out those who have not done their homework or simply do not understand the nature of the experience.
+New York City is an incredible asset for an MBA program, because it keeps students close to professional opportunities and attracts many great business school candidates who simply love the city.
+However, from NYU’s perspective, New York City can also be a liability, because many students who were working and/or living in the city before joining the MBA program can tend to focus on maintaining their pre-business school lives, rather than immersing themselves in the Stern community as the school would like.
+Thus, the school is determined to select candidates who are truly ready to contribute to and participate in the Stern community, and this essay is a first step in weeding out those who have not done their homework, who may not be ready to commit fully or who simply do not understand the nature of the experience.

-In NYU’s famed essay three, you are offered a phenomenal opportunity to differentiate yourself in two distinct ways.
-First, you can differentiate yourself via the vehicle that you choose to reveal your persona.
-By choosing a creative and captivating format, you can grab the Admissions Committee’s attention and compel them to read your content more closely.
-Remember though, while a baseball card may be aesthetically pleasing, it may not be a good format because it limits the information that you can convey (a picture, your height, weight, birth date and a very brief bio).
-Instead, if you were to write a eulogy theoretically written by your best friend (don’t use this idea; it is now public) it would be sufficiently broad to allow you to probe all that is unique about your profile.
-Indeed, once you have set yourself apart via your “vehicle,” you advance the second mode of differentiation – your content.
-Ideally, you will exploit the opportunity to showcase a diversity of professional, personal, academic and community accomplishments, few of which will be advertised in essays 1 or 2.
-Essay three is the ideal opportunity to reveal your true personality and “likeability” beyond your professional/academic competencies.
+In NYU Stern’s famed essay three, you are offered a phenomenal opportunity to differentiate yourself from the rest of the applicant pool in two distinct ways.
+First, you can do so via the vehicle by which you choose to reveal your persona.
+By using a creative and captivating format, you can grab the admissions committee’s interest and compel your reader to pay closer attention to your content.
+However, be sure to consider the possible limitations of certain clever options in conjunction with their uniqueness.
+For example, although a baseball card may be aesthetically pleasing, this format severely limits the amount of information you can convey because of its size and anticipated style.
+Instead, if you were to submit a eulogy theoretically written by your best friend (do not use this idea; it is now public), the format would be sufficiently broad to allow you to touch on all that is unique about your profile.
+The second way in which this essay question allows you to differentiate yourself is through your content.
+Ideally, you will use this opportunity to showcase a diversity of professional, personal, academic and community accomplishments that you were not able to share in essays one and two.
+Essay three allows you to reveal your true personality and “likeability” beyond your professional/academic competencies.